PrefectHQ/prefect/docs/guides/logs.md

 ### Logging print statements

 Prefect provides the `log_prints` option to enable the logging of `print` statements at the task or flow level.
-When `log_prints=True` for a given task or flow, the Python builtin `print` will be patched to redirect to the Prefect logger for the scope of that task or flow.
+When `log_prints=True` for a given task or flow, the Python built-in `print` is patched to redirect to the Prefect logger for the scope of that task or flow.

-By default, tasks and subflows will inherit the `log_prints` setting from their parent flow, unless opted out with their own explicit `log_prints` setting.
+By default, tasks and subflows inherit the `log_prints` setting from their parent flow, unless opted out with their own explicit `log_prints` setting.

 ```python
 from prefect import task, flow